edwardhuahan/poem/README.md

 For RNN with FSA decoding code, please find it [here](https://github.com/isi-nlp/Zoph_RNN/blob/master/README_XING.md)

 ## (EDIT) Additional Preparation
-Install [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) in order to download the model which is 1GB
+I recommend running this on a machine with CUDA and nvidia GPUs such as the deep-learning vm on Google Cloud Install [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) in order to download the model which is 1GB

 Navigate to /exec and run: